Antonio7098/JobTracker/docs/sprints/Sprint-09-CI-CD-Automation-with-GitHub-Actions.md

     > *Description: Before automating anything, understand what problems CI/CD solves and why manual processes don't scale.*
     - [X] **Sub-task 1.1:** Research the origins of Continuous Integration (hint: it emerged from Extreme Programming in the late 1990s)
     ```
-    It originated in the late 90s as a core component of EP.
+    It originated in the late 90s as a core component of XP.
 Formalised by Kent Beck and Ron Jeffries, the foundational idea was to eliminate late-stage integration by integrating changes into a shared repository multiple times a day and verifying each integration with automated builds and tests.

     CI was not just a tool- it was a cultural shift rooted in the agile values of XP.
     ```